-A 100% foolproof method for perfectly poached eggs with tight, clean whites and golden, liquid yolk, perfect for breakfast, brunch, or topping salads.
+An easy, 100% foolproof method for cooking perfectly poached eggs with tight, clean whites and golden, liquid yolks, perfect for breakfast, brunch, or topping salads.
 Check out the video for more details.

-- Straining eggs in a fine mesh strainer removes excess whispy, loose whites, creating tight, perfectly-shaped eggs.
+- Straining eggs in a fine mesh strainer removes excess wispy, loose whites, creating tight, perfectly-shaped eggs.

 - Poaching at a 180°F sub-simmer means fewer disturbances in the water, and cleaner, more tender cooking.